Sign Up For Free Practice ACT Tests

 If possible, select a Saturday morning for the exam because most ACT's are taken on Saturday mornings.
 This will mimic the real thing and help a student acclimate to that unfortunate aspect of exam--most high schoolers would rather not get up early to take a Saturday test.
 Try to avoid selecting a day that is near in time to stressful events or after late-night activities the evening before the exam.

 3) Set up a quiet, comfortable room for the exam.
+Or take it at our office.

 No internet, no phone, no family pet, no friends. no distractions!
 Just the student, a full test, pencils, clock, and calculator in the room.